Networking API similar to Berkeley sockets, but for games.

 Returns false if the connection handle is invalid.

-Returns a small set of information about the real-time state of the connection.
+Returns a small set of information about the real-time state of the connection and the queue status of each lane.

 GetDetailedConnectionStatus